ClemOrc/CoverLetterGen/README.md

 1. Fill in the form with:
    - Job Title
    - Company Name
-   - Your Experience
+   - Your CV
+   - Inventivity
-   - Key Skills
+   - Humor

 2. Click "Generate Cover Letter"
 3. Wait for the AI to generate your personalized cover letter